heath/bitstarter/README.md

-don't judge me for any bad practices (such as poor commit messages), i'm keeping it close to the instructions on the coursera course since this is graded by basic script
+don't judge me for any bad practices (such as poor commit messages), i'm keeping it close to the instructions for the course since this is graded by some magical script